visajkapadia/data-structures-python/README.md

 # Data Structures in Python

-This repository contains implementation of data structures such as binary search tree, stack, linked list with interesting operations on them.
+This repository contains implementation of data structures such as binary search tree, stack, linked list with interesting problems/exercises.
+It might help students/professionals during their interview process.